The Path to Proton Structure at One-Percent Accuracy: Deliverables, summary and outlook

 \subsection{PDF grids}

 The NNPDF4.0 PDF sets are made publicly available via the {\sc LHAPDF6} interface,

 All sets are delivered as sets of $N_{\rm rep}=100$ Monte Carlo replicas.
 In the case of the baseline NNLO, the 100-replica set is obtained from compression of a larger $N_{\rm rep}=1000$ replica set, which is also made available, and a Hessian conversion with $N_{\rm eig}=50$ eigenvectors of the 1000-replica set is also made available.
+We have checked that the 50 eigenvector set guarantees an accuracy comparable to that of the PDF4LHC combined set~\cite{Butterworth:2015oua,Ball:2022hsh}, namely at or better than the 10-20\% level on correlations and at the percent level on uncertainties.

 \begin{itemize}

 \item {\it Baseline LO, NLO and NNLO NNPDF4.0 sets.}

 The baseline LO, NLO, and NNLO NNPDF4.0 sets are based on the global dataset, with $\alpha_s(m_Z)=0.118$ and a variable-flavor-number scheme with up to five active flavors.
 These sets contain $N_{\rm rep}=100$ replicas each and their file grid names are \begin{flushleft} \tt NNPDF40\_lo\_as\_01180 \\ \tt NNPDF40\_nlo\_as\_01180 \\ \tt NNPDF40\_nnlo\_as\_01180 \end{flushleft}